 The Top Fold – it is the single most important part of your profile.
 Recruiters spend around 6-10 seconds first looking at your top fold and then decide if they want to find out more about you.

-3 steps to optimize your LinkedIn Profile’s Top Fold
+Optimize your LinkedIn Profile’s Top Fold

 1. Profile photo: Use good lighting and have a neutral backdrop.
 Your photo needs to make you look approachable.

 2. Headline: This part of the profile is the most important real estate of your profile.
 Think in terms of Search Engine Optimization – whatever you put here is what you get found for.
 Put keywords for the type of opportunity you are seeking for.
 Put the skills you want to be working on in the headline to attract recruiters.